Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 Cost or Price of BBL or Butt Lift

-The national average cost for a surgeons fee for a BBL is about $6000.
-There are additional costs including the facility fees, anesthesia, and other that may average around $3000.
-The total price or cost for a BBL is therefore around $9000.
+The national average cost for a surgeons fee for a BBL varies greatly.
+There are additional costs including the facility fees, anesthesia, and others.
 This does not include additional liposuction beyond that required for fat transfer.
-Dr. Gruber’s price is similar to that of other experienced and skilled plastic surgeons.
+Dr. Gruber and Dr. Hamwi's price is similar to that of other experienced and skilled plastic surgeons.

 Complications of Brazilian Butt Lifts